 “Are we seriously playing this game again?
 Just – How can you just…” His words fade out and he steps closer.
 “It’s my last day.
 I’m leaving and man, I love you, but it’s not fair that I always have to keep up with your fucking mood swings.
 It’s my last day and I’d like for us to just be us for a moment.”

 It’s dark by the lake, so dark that I can barely see more than the outline of his face.
+I don't have the heart to tell him that we haven't been us for years now.
+I've been in love with him for way too long for that.
 Ted steps even closer to me, the warmth of his body radiating at me.
 He runs a hand along my jaw, toying with a strand of hair.